 - Doctoral studies: The PhD comprehensive examination must take place at the latest by Jan.
 31 (fall semester) or July 31 (spring semester) in any given year.
 Please note: Doctoral candidates must remain registered at the university until at least the semester in which the comprehensive examination is to take place.

-Master and PhD graduates are cordially invited to attend.
+Bachelor, Master and PhD graduates are cordially invited to attend.
 An online registration form is made available at the end of December (see News and Events at the Faculty's homepage).